IgniteUI/igniteui-docfx/en/components/themes/sass/palettes.md

 <div class="divider"></div>

 ## The Default Palette
-The `igx-theme` mixin takes a palette(see the previous section) as one of its arguments.
+The `theme` mixin takes a palette(see the previous section) as one of its arguments.
 The passed palette is assigned to the global `$default-palette` variable.
 This palette stored in this variable is used across the Sass library as fallback palette, whenever a palette is expected, but not explicitly provided by the user.

 You can use this knowledge to your advantage to allow you to re-use the same palette across multiple Sass documents in your application.